WordPress with CoSchedule Calendar Products

 Connect your WordPress site(s) to your CoSchedule calendar by installing the CoSchedule WordPress plugin.
 This allows all of your WordPress posts (including Posts, Pages, and Custom Post Types) to automatically appear on your calendar.
 In addition, while you are editing in WordPress you will be able to add Attachments such as a Social Campaign to your posts and write your social messages right along with your blog post.
-If you like to create drafts in places like the Text Editor, Google Docs, or Microsoft Word you can then convert them automatically to WordPress posts.
+If you like to create drafts in places like the Text Editor or Google Docs you can then convert them automatically to WordPress posts.

 WordPress Integration DetailsWhen you first connect your WordPress site to CoSchedule, your calendar will be populated with the published and draft posts you currently have in WordPress.
 If you have an unscheduled draft, it will appear in your Ideas Bin.
 You can then choose to create new WordPress posts either inside of CoSchedule or in WordPress and your calendar will automatically sync with your WordPress website.
 Once your site has been connected, your calendar will automatically sync: